 - 1 clove of garlic

-- 1/4 cup of chopped Italian flat leaf parsley for the meatballs, plus more for serving
+- 1/4 cup of chopped Italian flat leaf parsley for the meatballs

 - 3 tablespoons of tomato paste

-- 2 dried bay leaves (remember to remove the bay leaves before serving)
+- 2 dried bay leaves, optional (remember to remove the bay leaves before serving)

-- sea salt or kosher salt and fresh ground pepper to taste
+- Sea salt or kosher salt and fresh ground pepper

 - 1/3 cup of water